-All nine of my currently published works take place in Las Vegas, so I think it’s pretty apparent that I consider it less of a setting in these books than I do another character.
+All ten of my currently published works take place in or around Las Vegas, so I think it’s pretty apparent that I consider it less of a setting in these books than I do another character.

 Yes, I really was born and raised in Sin City.
 No, I did not live in a hotel growing up.
 It was actually rather boring back then because there wasn’t a whole lot for kids to do.
 Before the Mirage was built in 1989 it was pretty much a small town with a big, bright bulge in the middle, like a snake that’d swallowed a light bulb.
 Like other locals, I can still reach down past the glitter and the fast pace, and trace the remnants of that small town like the lines on my palm.
 It’s still there if you know where to look, and when I look I see opportunity.
 I see potential.
 I see home.
 I try to help my readers see all of this too.

 I used to be a Las Vegas showgirl.
 In fact, working at Don Arden’s ‘Jubilee!’ paid for college, while later dancing in the Folies Bergere at night was what enabled me to write during the day.
 Both gave me the time and space to learn and grow, and at the end of the day I could pack away the laptop and go hang with my friends amidst the lights and sequins and feathers.
 It was a great way to spend my 20s, and the perfect compliment to the sedentary writer’s lifestyle.
 (So that’s my advice to aspiring authors: wear astronomical headdresses nightly in front of thousands of strangers.
 It worked for me.)
 This experience made me acutely aware of the facades – indeed, the masks (a la a superhero) that we all wear in public.